Skip to main content Skip to footer

 Tip 14: Properly Dispose of Your Christmas Tree

-For real Christmas trees, there are a few composting options:
+For real Christmas trees, here are some composting options:

 Tip 15: Trash, Donate, or Reuse Old Christmas Lights